 Endodontics focuses on the tooth and root’s inner workings, which is frequently referred to as the pulp.

 Endodontic treatment might become necessary if a cavity has deeply infected a tooth and threatens the dental pulp.
 When infections occur within the pulp, you are at risk of losing the entire tooth.
 If the infection reaches this area, it could cause an abscess to form or lead to a more serious infection in the bone surrounding the tooth.
 Often, with endodontic treatment, the tooth can be saved so you can preserve your natural smile and function.

 Endodontic treatment clears away the infected parts of the tooth and replaces the lost tooth structure to restore the tooth’s function.
 This endodontics procedure is commonly referred to as a root canal.
 Root canal techniques have changed, and you can expect to have no more discomfort than filling.
 At Jeffrey L. Cohen DDS, we pride ourselves on offering the best dental and endodontic care for our Covina, CA, area patients.

 This procedure will require numbing the tooth for comfort during the treatment.
 If dental anxiety is an issue, you can talk to Dr. Jeffrey Cohen about additional sedation forms.
 Dr. Cohen will then remove the infected pulp and clean, shape, and smooth the tooth’s inside.
 A biocompatible material will be placed in the canal(s) to seal and restore the function of your tooth.
 Teeth that have received endodontic treatment are usually covered with a dental crown.

 If you have suffered from severe tooth decay and your dental pulp’s health is at risk, visit us for endodontic treatment in Covina, CA.

-Because our dentist is specially trained to diagnose and treat tooth pain, if you start to experience significant pain, you should schedule an appointment with us at our endodontics office right away.
+Our dentist is trained to diagnose and treat tooth pain.
+If you start to experience significant pain, then you should schedule an appointment with us at our office right away.